By Cami Sauder

 5. It’s Easy to Earn

-If you decide to apply for any credit cards, please use the TRAVEL CREDIT CARDS link in the main menu above [shown below], as that helps support the blog at no cost to you.
+If you decide to apply for any credit cards, please use the TRAVEL CREDIT CARDS link in the main menu above [shown below], as that helps support our free content at no cost to you.
 Thank you!

 Happy retirement travels!